 Students must pass a written departmental comprehensive examination and must take and report their scores on the Praxis Examination in Speech-Language Pathology.
 Information about requirements for the comprehensive examination is in the section "Academic Regulations and Procedures."
 Courses in the Department of Speech Communication Arts and Sciences offered toward the degree must be 7000-level courses.
 The program of study must be approved by an adviser in the student's major area of concentration.
-Students must also complete requirements in speech-language pathology, as follows: Speech 7107X, 7211X, 7323X, 7325X, 7326X, 7327X, 7321X, 7128X, 7313X, 7336X, 7337X, 7333X, and U7441X; and not more than 6 credits in clinical practicum, for a minimum of 400 clock hours.
-A maximum of 9 credits in courses in clinical practicum (7391X, 7392X, 7393X, 7691X), special problems (7296X), and courses taken on a tutorial basis may be counted toward the degree.
+Students must also complete requirements in speech-language pathology, as follows: SPEC 7107X, 7128X, 7211X, 7313X, 7321X, 7323X, 7325X, 7326X, 7327X, 7331X, 7333X, 7336X, 7337X, and U7441X; and not more than 11 credits in clinical practicum, for a minimum of 400 clock hours.
+A maximum 11 credits in courses in clinical practicum (SPEC 7395X, 7396X, 7397X, 7398X, 7399X and 7691X), and/or 14 credits with special problems (SPEC 7296X), and courses taken on a tutorial basis may be counted toward the degree.
 The remaining credits required for the degree must be chosen in consultation with an adviser in the major area of concentration.
 Courses in speech and hearing science may be incorporated on an elective basis.
-Certification of clinical competency Only students who seemblets the degree requirements including the D Only students who complete the degree requirements, including the Praxis Examination in Speech-Language Pathology, are eligible for certification of clinical competency by the American Speech-Language-Hearing Association.
-Those students who intend to apply for New York State teacher certification as teachers of students with speech and language disabilities must present course work as described in option (b) or (c) of the matriculation requirements for the M.S. in education, teacher of students with speech and language disabilities, or must complete an additional 3 graduate credits in the School of Education as follows: Secondary Education 7500X.
-Additionally, those students must complete Speech 7551X and Childhood Education 7672T and 7677T.
+The above degree requirements are pending Brooklyn College and CUNY Board of Trustees approval.
+Certification of clinical competency Only students who complete the degree requirements, including the Praxis Examination in Speech-Language Pathology, are eligible for certification of clinical competency by the American Speech-Language-Hearing Association.
+Those students who intend to apply for New York State teacher certification as "Teachers of Students with Speech and Language Disabilities (TSSLD)," must present course work as described in option (b) or (c) of the matriculation requirements for the M.S. in education, teacher of students with speech and language disabilities, or must complete an additional 3 graduate credits in the School of Education as follows: SEED 7500X.
+Additionally, those students must complete SPEC 755 IX and CBSE 7672T and 7677T.
 In order to be eligible for teacher certification, students must also pass exams and complete workshops as stipulated by the New York State Department of Education.
 CUNY Ph.D.